scottrbailey/dbtk/README.md

 # Store the output in DBTK_ENCRYPTION_KEY environment variable
 dbtk generate-key

+# Store key on system keyring.
+If no key is provided, a new one will be generated
+# Use --force to overwrite an existing key
+# The DBTK_ENCRYPTION_KEY environment variable takes precedence
+dbtk store-key [your_key] --force

 # Encrypt all passwords in a configuration file
 # Prompts for each plaintext password and replaces with encrypted_password
 dbtk encrypt-config ./dbtk.yml